+Welcome to the Pediatric Epilepsy Program, part of CHOP’s Neuroscience Center.
 If you are concerned that your child is having episodes that may or may not be seizures, and a definite diagnosis has not yet been made, or if your child has recently been diagnosed with epilepsy and has been started on seizure medication but is not under the care of a neurologist:

 - Call 215-590-1719 to schedule a new patient appointment with a Pediatric Epilepsy Program care provider